1. About simvastatin

 What if I take too much?

-Taking an extra dose of simvastatin by accident is unlikely to harm you.
+Taking an extra dose of simvastatin is unlikely to harm you.

 Talk to your pharmacist or doctor if you're worried or if you take more than 1 extra dose.